 “The Poker Sports League is a unique opportunity for players of the game to hone their skills as well as popularise the game that is set to be recognised by the International Mind Sports association along with Chess, Bridge, and Draughts”, Burman is quoted as saying.
 He also added that “There will not be any entry fee for participating in the tournament and money will not be staked.
 PSL and the franchise owners will earn revenues through advertisements and sale of broadcasting rights of the poker league.
 PSL has announced that the total prize pool for the first year of the league will be Rs.
 3.36 crores”.

 According to the Economic Times, Burman, has partnered with Anuj Gupta, founder of poker portal Adda52. com (now acquired by Delta Corp) and Pranav Bagai, a well-known poker player and tournament organiser.
 If PSL receives a good response, the Indian gaming industry is set to grow exponentially in the next few years.
-It will definitely boost poker in India and lead to the game being recognised as a sport.
+It will definitely boost poker and lead to the game being recognised as a sport.